 Who are the Lions?
 Watch the video to find out (narration by Penelope Keith)

-The Lions Club of Romford has provided nearly 50 years service to the local community, having been founded in 1965.
+The Lions Club of Romford has provided over 50 years service to the local community, having been founded in 1965.

 It was one of the earliest Lions clubs in Essex, and has "mothered" several other clubs in the county.